3am-coderz/liquidity/README.md

   Member           Role
   ---------------- ----------
   Dhanush Kathir   Frontend
-  Anish Balaji     Frontend
+  Yuvashankar      Frontend
   Ashraf           Backend
-  Tejas            backend
+  Srinath          ML

 ------------------------------------------------------------------------

 ## 🏁 Final Note

-Liquidity Logic Engine is built to solve one critical problem:

-> **When you don't have enough money to pay everything, what should you
+> When you don't have enough money to pay everything, the system decides
-> do first?**
+> the best way to survive.